Axian-Inc/ffthh-april-2025/README.md

 4. Start Docker Desktop application from Applications folder

 ### Windows
+You have two options for running under Windows.
+Running the application on Windows OR install Windows Subsystem for Linux, and a Linux image to run the application.

 1. Install Chocolatey (Windows package manager):
    - Open PowerShell as Administrator and run: